Education in partnership with

-One place was offered per year and organised through ESOR.
-The successful applicant received a grant jointly provided by ESR/ESOR and ESHIMT.
+One place is offered per year and organised through ESOR.
+The successful applicant receives a grant jointly provided by ESR/ESOR and ESHIMT.

 - This exchange programme applies to radiologists within the first three-four years after certification, who desire to become subspecialist radiologists.

 - The applicant must have knowledge of current clinical practice in radiology/nuclear medicine with regard to cross-sectional imaging.
 Competence in producing a report, in communication with clinicians and patients, and knowledge of the principles of administration and management applied to a clinical department with multi-disciplinary staff and high-cost equipment are essential.
 Understanding the medicolegal implications of uncertainty and errors in hybrid imaging is necessary.
 A clinical background in other disciplines which was achieved through clinical experience and training prior to entering the fellowship is important, whereas, clinical experience in oncology (medical, surgical, radiation therapy) is of benefit.